githubnotes/notes/EMC/report.md

 And Did minor things for TOP N buckets.
 Basically, I changed the configuration then builded the PR again.
 Somehow the test coverage beacome 74%.
 It was over then 75%.
 Maybe the pipline team is changing the alg.
 Anyway, will provide more unit tests.

 ### 7/29/2019
-Last week, Wei and I completed and connected each component, did clean up.
+Last week, Wei and I completed and connected each component.
-Sammer helped us to clean up again.
-I took a look at the changes after Sammer cleaned up our code.
+Sammer helped us to clean up the changes.
+I took a look at the changes.
+Started to test.
 And For the topn changes feature, I updated the configuration for the demo.
 Then rebuilt the PR.
 It is interesting the unit test coverage drop to below 75% even if I didn't change any code.
-So I add more unit test to pass the validation.
+So I added more unit test to pass the validation.